sap-tutorials/Tutorials/tutorials/hxe-ua-getting-started-vm/hxe-ua-getting-started-vm.md

     >**Note**: After restarting, allow sufficient time for all services to start running before proceeding.

-## Record Your VM's IP Address
+## Record Your `hxehost` IP Address

-Record the IP address of your VM so you can reference it later to connect using SAP HANA client tools.
+Record the `hxehost` IP address so you can reference it later to connect using SAP HANA client tools.

 1. At the command prompt, enter:
     ```